Santry: History

-During the Viking invasions a number of peaceful Norse farmers moved into the north Dublin area, which proved to be excellent farmland.
-These Norsemen were famous for their agricultural prowess, and crafts.
-They also brought new pastimes and strange Scandinavian phrases which are thought to survive to today further away from the city.

-After this time people began to refer to the area north of the River Tolka, including from Santry and north to Swords, Lusk, and beyond as "Fingal", which translates as "fair-haired foreigner".
-The name was confined to songs, poems, folk memory and some antiquarian titles until a re-organization of local government in the 1990s set up Fingal and Fingal County Council.
+During the Viking invasions, Norse farmers are recorded as settling in the north Dublin area, which proved to be good farmland.
+After this time, people began to refer to the area north of the River Tolka, including from Santry and north to Swords, Lusk, and beyond as "Fingal", which translates as "fair-haired foreigner".
+The name was confined to songs, poems, folk memory and some antiquarian titles until a re-organisation of local government in the 1990s set up Fingal and Fingal County Council.

 In the 12th century, the neighbourhood of Santry was at the hands of Mac Gilla Mocholmog, chief of Fingal, who then established his base in Santry.

-About 1170 Hugh de Lacy, Lord of Meath granted Santry to one of his most trusted lieutenants, Adam de Feypo.
+About 1170, Hugh de Lacy, Lord of Meath granted Santry to one of his most trusted lieutenants, Adam de Feypo.

-In 1581 the lands and title of Santry were awarded to William Nugent who then lost it after falling out of favour with the Crown because of his religion.
-In 1620 the lands of Santry were confiscated from Nugent's aristocratic but Catholic offspring, the Barnewalls.
+In 1581, the lands and title of Santry were awarded to William Nugent who then lost it after falling out of favour with the Crown because of his religion.
+In 1620, the lands of Santry were confiscated from Nugent's aristocratic but Catholic offspring, the Barnewalls.
 The Protestant Barry family (originally from Cork) took charge of the estate and tenants and became the Lords of Santry where they remained in title for three or four generations.
-King Charles II made James Barry, then only a knight, Baron Barry of Santry (for services rendered).
+Charles II granted Sir James Barry the title of Baron Barry of Santry for services rendered.

 Santry was the scene of violence in the early months of the Irish Rebellion of 1641, when a punitive expedition of Parliamentarians led by Sir Charles Coote mistakenly massacred a group of local farm labourers, who were sleeping in the fields there.
 Coote had assumed they were rebels preparing to attack Dublin.

-In the Irish Rebellion of 1798 United Irishmen from all over Fingal marched south towards Dublin city but were met by a company of local yeomanry (government militia) from Santry village and were massacred.
-The bloodshed was so bad in this action that the area at the northern gateway to Santry Demesne (now near the Little Venice Restaurant) was known as "Bloody Hollows" for several years after.
-Later a Royal Irish Constabulary station was located on the site of the present-day restaurant.
+In the Irish Rebellion of 1798, United Irishmen from all over Fingal marched south towards Dublin city but were met by a company of local yeomanry (government militia) from Santry village and were massacred.
+The bloodshed was so bad in this action that the area at the northern gateway to Santry Demesne became known as "Bloody Hollows".
+A Royal Irish Constabulary station was later located on the site.
+It is now a restaurant.

-In recent decades suburban housing estates have been built around Santry, including most recently some initially controversial developments within Santry Demesne.
-Hotels have also appeared.
+In recent decades, suburban housing estates have been built around Santry, including some initially controversial developments within Santry Demesne.